FurryCoders/FALocalRepo/README.md

 2. `USERS`<br>
 The USERS table contains a list of all the users that have been download with the program.
 Each entry contains the following:
     * `NAME`<br>
-    The url username of the user (no caps and no underscores)
+    The url username of the user (no caps and no underscores).
     * `FOLDERS`<br>
-    The sections downloaded for that specific user (for a guide on what each section means see `Usage`&rarr;`Sections`).
-A '!' beside a section means that the user was disabled, it is used as a flag for the program.
+    The sections downloaded for that specific user.
+A '!' beside a section means that the user was disabled, it is used as a flag for the program.*&#42;*
     * `GALLERY`, `SCRAPS`, `FAVORITES`, `EXTRAS`<br>
-    These contain a list of the submissions IDs downloaded for each section
+    These contain a list of the submissions IDs downloaded for each section.*&#42;*

+    *&#42; For a guide on what each section means see `Usage`&rarr;`Sections`*

 3. `SUBMISSIONS`<br>
 The last table is a list of all the single submissions downloaded by the program.
 Each entry has 14 different values: